grafbase/grafbase/examples/nuxtjs/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `src/pages/sign-in.vue`.
+You can start editing the page by modifying `src/pages/index.vue`.
 The page auto-updates as you edit the file.

+[Server Routes](https://v3.nuxtjs.org/guide/features/server-routes) can be accessed on http://localhost:3000/api/graphql.
+This endpoint can be edited in `src/server/api/graphql.post.ts`.

 ## Learn More About Grafbase